Ronaldodev03/Ronaldodev03/README.md

 </h1>

-Hi, I’m Ronaldo, a passionate full-stack developer with 2 years of experience working with React and the MERN stack.
+Hi, I’m Ronaldo, a passionate full-stack developer with 2 years of experience working with React and the MERN stack and Laravel.
 My favorite part of programming is the problem-solving aspect.
 I love the feeling of finally figuring out a solution to a problem.